Metroid: 2002–2009: Metroid Fusion and Metroid Prime series

-In 2002, Nintendo released Metroid Fusion, a 2D game for the Game Boy Advance (GBA).
+In the same year, Nintendo released Metroid Fusion, a 2D game for the Game Boy Advance (GBA).
 It was developed by R&D1 and written and directed by Sakamoto.
 Its gameplay is similar to Super Metroid, but with a more mission-based structure that gives more guidance to the player.
 The team's next GBA project was Zero Mission (2004), a remake of the original Metroid.
 Both GBA games received acclaim.
 A Nintendo restructure merged R&D1 with R&D2 in 2003, shortly ahead of the release of Zero Mission.
-A 2D Metroid game for the Nintendo DS, Metroid Dread, was in development around 2006, but the hardware was not suitable for the project.
-Dread was ultimately revived in 2021 for the Nintendo Switch.

-In 2004, Nintendo also released Metroid Prime 2: Echoes, which sees Samus switching between parallel light and dark worlds and introduced more difficulty.
-Metroid Prime 3: Corruption, released for the Wii in 2007, added motion controls and has Samus exploring separate planets, with more emphasis on shooting action.
+In 2004, Nintendo also released Metroid Prime 2: Echoes, which has Samus switching between parallel light and dark worlds and introduced greater difficulty.
+In 2005, Nintendo released Metroid Prime Pinball, a pinball spin-off for the DS developed by Fuse Games.
+Metroid Prime Hunters, a multiplayer game developed by Nintendo Software Technology, was released for the DS in 2006.
+Metroid Prime 3: Corruption, released for the Wii in 2007, added motion controls and has Samus exploring separate planets.
+By the late 2000s, Nintendo was focusing more on casual gamers; with its backtracking and complex gameplay, Metroid was incompatible with this strategy and Metroid Prime 3 received minimal marketing.

 The Prime games were rereleased for the Wii in the compilation Metroid Prime: Trilogy.

-In 2005, Nintendo released Metroid Prime Pinball, a pinball spin-off for the DS.
-Metroid Prime Hunters, a multiplayer game developed by Nintendo Software Technology, was released for the DS in 2006.
+Trilogy was only available in limited quantities as Nintendo ceased production of the discs in January 2010- only months after launch, and instead suggested users seek out second-hand copies.
+In the late 2000s, Next Level Games built a Metroid prototype for the upcoming Nintendo 3DS handheld as a pitch to Nintendo in the late 2000s, but it was not picked up.
+Instead, Next Level developed Luigi's Mansion: Dark Moon.